NeilTomson/BookSave/README.md

 2 type npm install

-3 open CMD and type: nodemon server.js
+3 open CMD and type: npm start

 4 the CMD see the port what use the app